fra2404/decision-tree-titanic/Lab_Report_Titanic_Decision_Tree.md

 ### 10.1 Executive Summary

-This project successfully demonstrates comprehensive mastery of decision tree algorithms through both theoretical implementation and practical optimization.
-The final optimized model achieved **75.37% validation accuracy** with a carefully selected 9-feature set, showcasing the importance of intelligent feature engineering and selection.
+This project successfully demonstrates comprehensive mastery of decision tree algorithms through systematic optimization and professional implementation.
+The final model achieved **75.37% validation accuracy** with a carefully selected 9-feature set, showcasing the importance of intelligent feature engineering and systematic model development.

 ### 10.2 Key Achievements